-One of my volunteer positions is to perform home visits for dog adoptions.
+One of my volunteer roles involves conducting home visits for dog adoptions.
 When I first started doing them back in 2018, I’d physically visit a home… sit down, and talk with potential adopters face to face.
 Nowadays, they are all done virtually.

 IMPORTANT: Each rescue and shelter has its own set of procedures, questions, and qualifications when it comes to adopting a dog.
 The information here is based on my experience performing home visits for the dog rescue I volunteer for.
 Your situation may differ depending on where you are adopting your dog.